 First enter the Full power Guide Number for the zoom mm you will be using (probably GN for ISO 100, from the GN chart in the flash manual).
 For example, GN is usually stated like 30/98.
 The smaller number is GN for distance in meters, larger number is GN for distance in feet.

 This can be a basic GN calculator, offering the two choices for computing either aperture or distance, done simultaneously, but independently, not related to each other.
 Choose either/or.
-Or see Example Use of GN Chart on next page, same idea using a GN chart.
+Or see Example Use of GN Chart below, same idea using a GN chart.

 Or, mode C is an option to enter Both aperture and distance as your goal of desired settings.
 Then changing Power or ISO to correct that exposure are the best choices to retain that goal, but there are the four possibilities.
 You can always change any of the settings for a different result.

-Modern cameras are surely set to use third stops, and it's clearly the most accurate exposure choice.
+Modern cameras are surely set to use third stops, which are clearly the most accurate exposure choice.
 But you might be using an old camera or lens or flash that is limited to full stops.
 Or you can select half stops here.
 If you select third stops, those results will find the nearest third.
-The idea is that results will be ± 1/2 step for any step selection.
+The idea of the nearest third is that results will be ± 1/6 EV.

 Guide Number applies to Direct Manual Flash, at the specified zoom mm value and ISO.
 It all works well, but ...